Choosing

 |

-Wood shavings are more absorbent than
+Wood shavings are more absorbent than straw

-straw and dust-extracted products are manufactured especially
+and dust-extracted products are manufactured especially for

-suffers form any respiratory
+form any respiratory

 diseases.